vapor-ware/synse-server/README.md

 <p align="center"><img src="assets/arch.svg" width="500" /></p>

 Synse Server is a containerized service which provides an HTTP interface for interacting with and controlling devices.
-Synse Server does not directly interface with the devices -- that job is left to the plugins which are registered with a Synse Server instance.
-Plugins expose devices, collect readings, and provide write access to those devices which support this.
+Synse Server does not directly interface with any devices -- that job is left to the plugins which are registered with a Synse Server instance.
+Plugins expose devices, collect readings, and provide write access to those devices which support it.
 How they do this is dependent on the devices themselves and will differ between those devices and protocols.

 Synse Server acts as the "front-end" interface/router for all the different protocols/devices.